 There’s always one, isn’t there?
 Whether it’s because there had been an accident on the motorway and it took almost four hours to get to the airport which is only 70 miles away (me), you’ve lost track of time whilst having the pre-flight pint (me) or you’ve left your handbag/passport in the toilet and the police are now involved (again, me) someone running through hauling a case behind them with flailing arms isn’t an uncommon sight.
 Well, that is assuming the late person can get past the giant group of people walking at a snails pace, stretching from one side of the corridor to the other.

 For some reason, people get to an airport and suddenly decide they need three perfumes and five bottles of whiskey – often forgetting that it’s not always cheaper than you can get in your local Tesco, and it’s not gonna fit in your hand luggage on the way home. £8 for a box of Lindor?
 Not even worth it.
 Sneakily using the perfume samples as a replacement for the bottle you accidentally left at home?
 Completely acceptable.

 The Bride To Be

 Ah the hen do!
-The businessman’s nemesis – this airport stereotype is usually heard before seen, unless of course they are strutting around in sparkly cowboy hats with neon t-shirts saying “Jo’s Hoes: Maga 2k17”.
-I must say though, I have total respect for anyone who can organise a group of ten girls to be in the same place at the same time with the right documents, all with matching feather boas.
-I’d love to see the WhatsApp group chat for that one, and I hope Jo is very happy in her new married life…
+The businessman’s nemesis – this airport stereotype is almost always heard before seen.
+Unless, of course, the hens are strutting around in sparkly cowboy hats with neon t-shirts saying “Jo’s Hoes: Maga 2k17”.
+I must say though, I have total respect for anyone who can organise a group of ten girls to be in the same place at the same time with the right documents and matching feather boas.
+I would love to see the WhatsApp group chat for that one, and I hope Jo is very happy in her new married life…